kelmann237/kelmann-cyberlab/README.md

 Below are the specific objectives:

-To design a reliable and secure school network:
+.To design a reliable and secure school network:
 The goal is to create a system that connects all offices and departments using switches, routers, and servers while keeping data protected from unauthorized access.

-To replace manual record keeping with a digital system:
+.To replace manual record keeping with a digital system:
 By using computers and shared storage, the school can manage student records, financial data, and academic files more efficiently than with paper.

-To demonstrate the use of Cisco Packet Tracer:
+.To demonstrate the use of Cisco Packet Tracer:
 This simulation software helps to visualize the real functioning of the network before it is physically implemented.
 It allows testing of connections, IP configurations, and data flow.

-To ensure each department has its own internal connection (LAN):
+.To ensure each department has its own internal connection (LAN):
 Every department in the school has its own local area network connected to a switch.
 This ensures fast and direct communication among staff within the same department.

-To create a central communication point for the entire school:
+.To create a central communication point for the entire school:
 A main switch connects all departmental switches together, allowing smooth communication between departments while preventing congestion.

-To integrate cloud storage and online collaboration tools:
+.To integrate cloud storage and online collaboration tools:
 The school can use platforms such as Google Workspace or Microsoft 365 to allow remote access, online document sharing, and real-time collaboration.

-To improve the safety of school data:
+.To improve the safety of school data:
 The system includes a firewall and regular data backups to protect the network from cyber threats and data loss.

-To provide a model that other schools can follow:
+.To provide a model that other schools can follow:
 This project can serve as an example for other institutions in Cameroon or Africa that want to go digital but don’t know how to start.

 3. Background and Problem Statement